November TBD, 2023

-Webelos Woods is a campout designed to introduce Webelos (4th and 5th graders) to the many outdoor adventures of Boy Scouting.
+Webelos Woods is a campout designed to introduce Webelos Scouts (4th and 5th graders) to the many outdoor adventures of Scouting.
 This awesome weekend event includes patrol-method camping and Scout activities.
-Webelos patrols compete in Webelos skills (e.g., first aid, fire building, camping skills, games, knots) and will be judged on patrol flag and yell, resources, leadership, teamwork, skill demonstration and Scout spirit.
+Webelos dens compete in Webelos Scout skills (e.g., first aid, fire building, camping skills, games, knots) and will be judged on patrol flag and yell, resources, leadership, teamwork, skill demonstration and Scout spirit.

 What to Bring